westpa/tutorials/README.md

 ### Updating this repository

-This repository is linked to a specific commit of each tutorial repository using `git submodule`.
-To update the existing links to the newest commits, run `git submodule update --remote --merge`.
+This repository is linked to a specific commit of each tutorial repository using `git submodule` and updated weekly using a dependabot.
+To manually update the existing links to the newest commits, run `git submodule update --remote --merge` and push the commit to this repository.